-Furnace. pg.
-37, Generator. pg.
-41, Oven or Cook Top (Range). pg.
-43, Outside Range/Cook Top. pg.
-43, Refrigerator. pg.
-43
+Furnace, Generator, Oven or Cook Top (Range), Outside Range/Cook Top, and Refrigerator.

-We recommend that the diagnosis and repair or replacement of you RV's appliances be performed by a dealer or properly certified RV technician.
+We recommend that the diagnosis and repair or replacement of your RV's appliances be performed by a dealer or properly certified RV technician.
 Improperly diagnosed, repaired or replaced appliances and/or their parts, could lead to an increased risk of death or serious injury.

-Awning, Slide-Out (Optional). pg.
-41
+Awning, Slide-Out (Optional).

-Do not attempt any repairs to any awning.
+DO NOT attempt any repairs to any awning.
 The awning roller tube is under extreme spring tension.
 Repairs should only be performed by an authorized dealer repair center.

-iN-Command and Firefly pg.
-41
+iN-Command and Firefly.